INSaFLU/insaflu_docs/docs/metagenomics_virus_detection.rst

 .................................................................................

-This table lists all viral hits (TAXID and representative accession numbers) detected during the intermediate step of **Reads and Contigs Classification** (see above) against viral sequence databases, indicating if they were (or not) automatically selected for confirmatory re-mapping.
+This table lists all viral hits (TAXID and representative accession numbers) detected during the intermediate step of **Reads and Contigs Classification** (see above), indicating if they were (or not) automatically selected for confirmatory re-mapping.

 TAXIDs that were not automatically selected for confirmatory re-mapping step (flagged as "Unmapped") can be user-selected for mapping at any time by clicking in the "eye" icon.